-In accordance with the Decision on Capital Adequacy of Banks ("RS Official Gazette", no. 113/2016), the method of calculating capital adequacy ratios has been determined.
+In accordance with the Decision on Capital Adequacy of Banks ("RS Official Gazette", no. 113/2016 and 103/2018 and Decision on Amendments to the Decision on Capital Adequacy of the Bank "RS Official Gazette", no. 88/2019), the method of calculating capital adequacy ratios has been determined.
 The capital adequacy ratio of the Bank equals to the ratio between the Bank's capital and the sum of risk-weighted assets of the Bank.
 The Bank's equity consists of the aggregate of basic capital and supplementary capital, net of deductible items defined by the above decision.